 Interview waiver: Applicants applying in the same visa class and whose previous visa expired within the last 48 months may be eligible for interview waiver.

-Vaccination Requirements: Starting October 1, 2021, immigrant visas and K-visas will be required to obtain full COVID-19 vaccination, according to a new Centers for Disease Control and Prevention (CDC) policy.
+Vaccination Requirements: Immigrant visas and K-visas are required to obtain full COVID-19 vaccination, according to a new Centers for Disease Control and Prevention (CDC) policy.
 Some waivers may be available in countries where a COVID-19 vaccine is not routinely available or if the vaccine is not age appropriate.
 Unlike other required vaccinations, applicants must complete the entire vaccine series for the medical examination to be considered complete.

 U.S. Embassy Tashkent encourages all applicants to get vaccinated prior to their medical exams.